-This is one of the easier recipes I’ve done in a while, a dish to make on a busy weeknight that comes together in about the same time it takes to make the steamed rice that goes along with it.
-It’s total Vietnamese comfort food: Crispy pieces of fish bathed in a simple sauce, served with onions, chiles and lots of cilantro.
+This Vietnamese fish recipe is one of the easier dishes I’ve done in a while, a dish to make on a busy weeknight that comes together in about the same time it takes to make the steamed rice that goes along with it.
+It’s total Asian comfort food: Crispy pieces of fish bathed in a simple sauce, served with onions, chiles and lots of cilantro.

 I first found this recipe in my friend Andrea Nguyen’s great book Into the Vietnamese Kitchen: Treasured Foodways, Modern Flavors.
 She uses catfish for her version, but I prefer a firmer fish such as lingcod.
 Virtually any fish will work here, however.